If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Mild dish soap

-Fill a sink or basin with warm water and a few drops of mild dish soap.
+Fill a bowl with lukewarm water and a tiny drop of dish soap.
+Avoid hot water for delicate antique pieces.

 How to Polish Pewter With Vinegar